GoC-Spending/goc-spending-website-v1/site/content/download/index.md

 ### “By year” table

 This table is generated from the “clean” table, and includes separate entries for each effective year (based on the [normalizing by year](/methodology#normalizing-by-year) method).
-Of the downloads listed, this table is the easiest way to do year-by-year analyses, based on the methodology used here.
+Of the downloads listed, **this table is the easiest way to do year-by-year analyses, based on the methodology used here**.

 - [**Download by_year.zip**](https://s3-us-west-2.amazonaws.com/goc-spending-export-20190519/public/by_year.zip) (ZIP'd CSV file, 23.9 MB)